anjali-hole/Project_2024-honors-group3/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - **Bitonic Sort (Peter)**: A divide-and-conquer algorithm implemented using MPI that sorts data into many bitonic sequences (the first half only increasing, the second half only decreasing).
-It then creates alternating increasing and decreasing sequences to create half as many bitonic sequences, but twice the size.
+It then creates alternating increasing and decreasing sequences out of the bitonic sequences to create half as many bitonic sequences, but twice the size.
 It keeps repeating this process until there is one large bitonic sequence left, at which point it creates one final increasing sequence.
+For the parallel version I'm implementing, instead of one value each process will keep a sorted list, and when two processes compare lists the smaller sequence will hold a sorted list where all the elements are smaller than the elements in the bigger sequence.
 - **Sample Sort (Kyle)**: A divide-and-conquer algorithm implemented in MPI that splits the data into buckets based on data samples, sorts the buckets, and then recombines the data.
 - **Merge Sort (Anjali)**: A parallel divide-and-conquer algorithm implemented using MPI for efficient data distribution and merging where each process independently sorts a portion of the data, and MPI coordinates the merging of subarrays across multiple processors on the Grace cluster.
 - **Radix Sort (Yahya)**: